youssefelzahar/analyzer/readme.md

-Here’s a clean and professional **README.md** for your SmartFin project:

----

 # 🧠 SmartFin – AI-Powered Personal Finance Advisor

 SmartFin is an AI-powered personal finance assistant built with Python.
 It analyzes your transactions, forecasts future spending, categorizes expenses using NLP, and provides budget alerts through a chatbot — all via a clean Streamlit dashboard.